-Medicare supplement Plan G was updated in 2010 and should now be considered by most beneficiaries as a smart purchase when supplementing original Medicare Parts A and B.
+Medicare supplement Plan G was updated way back in 2010 and should now be considered by most beneficiaries as a smart purchase when supplementing original Medicare Parts A and B.

 After Plan F, Plan G is one of the most comprehensive plans available.
 It is an affordable choice if you are willing to cover the small, one-time Part B deductible in exchange for lower monthly premiums.

 Plan G covers all of the gaps in Original Medicare except for the Part B deductible.
-The Part B deductible amount in 2017 is $183.
-This amount usually increases year over year as designated by the government run Centers for Medicare and Medicaid Services, but the increases are small.
+The Medicare Part B deductible amount for 2018 is $183 – the same as 2018.
+This amount can increase slightly, stay the same, or actually decrease each year.
+It never increases by significant amount, however.

 Plan F and Plan G are the only two policies that coverage Part B Excess Charges in their entirety.
 It is important to note that some states do not allow for Part B Excess Charges.
 Ohio is one such state.
 In this case, Plan N can be a good choice as well.